Update 3/27: The official plan is in place, and there were a couple of minor tweaks from my original map. I’ve updated this post.

 With American moving out of T6 (along with Delta), that opens the door for Alaska and Virgin America to unite their operations.
 That’s pretty important considering that they’re merging (assuming DOJ approves), but there wasn’t a good way to do that until now.
 Virgin America will go from T3 into the old American gates in T6 and the new Alaska will control nearly all of the recently-remodeled terminal.

 There’s also Sun Country, but that one is confusing.
 It seems like check-in may be in T6 but gates will be in T5 for them?
+[Update: This is correct, same for Allegiant and Frontier.]
 We’ll see.
 Either way, these are all very small operators that don’t need much space.

 Oh, and there’s one more…